Salida

 One of Siem Reap’s most unique and riveting escapades, Phare the Cambodian Circus is way more than your typical circus, it’s a full-on entertaining experience highlighted by performance art and most importantly the meaningful message behind each performance.
 Since 2013, the circus has been the most raved about and high rated evening entertainment in all of Siem Reap.
 The main focus of Phare the Cambodian Circus is telling one of a kind stories that showcase Cambodian history and culture by astonishingly energizing and emotional performances tailored to portray talent and enthusiasm.

-Siem Reap (Camboya) Bayon
+Siem Reap Bayon

 Bayon